metadriverse/trafficgen/README.md

 conda create -n trafficgen python=3.8 conda activate trafficgen

-# You should install pytorch by yourself to make them compatible with your GPU
-# For cuda 11.0:
-pip install torch==1.7.1+cu110 torchvision==0.8.2+cu110 torchaudio==0.7.2 -f https://download.pytorch.org/whl/torch_stable.html
 # Install basic dependency
 pip install -e .

+# You should install pytorch by yourself to make them compatible with your GPU
+# Check torch installation: (should print True)
+python -c "import torch;print(torch.cuda.is_available())"

 ```

 If you find error messages related to `geos` when installing `Shapely`, checkout [this post](https://stackoverflow.com/questions/19742406/could-not-find-library-geos-c-or-load-any-of-its-variants).